 2 Smart Thermostat No C Wire

 These transformers are very compact and available easily as one is listed above.
-While some producers include these in the package so in case you do not have C-Wire in your existing setup you can use an adapter to power up your thermostat.
+While some producers include these in the package, if you do not have C-Wire in your existing setup, you can use an adapter to power up your thermostat.

 Google Nest 3rd Gen Learning Thermostat

 Google Nest 3rd Gen Learning Thermostat has improved the original formula and first on the scene as a third-generation thermostat.
-It is equipped with some excellent and powerful features, gorgeous display with the multi-color option, and having an overall futuristic look.
-I believe that this is the only thermostat in the market which works without C-Wire and can work without C-Wire with most of the new heat and cool system.
+It is equipped with some excellent and powerful features, a gorgeous display with a multi-color option, and having an overall futuristic look.
+This is the only thermostat in the market that works without C-Wire and can work without C-Wire with most new heat and cool system.

 Ecobee SmartThermostat with Voice Control

 Ecobee Smart Thermostat with Voice Control comes with a power extender kit.
-So, no need to worry if it will not work without C-Wire, you can use the power extender kit that is included in the package.
+So, no need to worry if it will not work without C-Wire.
+You can use the power extender kit that is included in the package.
 You will not bear any extra cost; it’s a complete solution with 32 room sensor support and Alexa built-in.
 Now you can talk with your thermostat, and it will become a central point to control all of your smart devices.

-I recommend you to choose an option that you like most and fully compatible with your HVAC, if C-wire is not installed then you can buy a power extender kit or a transformer that will cost you between 10 to 15 dollars.
-Such power adapters come with long wires that make it possible to plug in at any convenient plug or on the other side of wall where it’s not visible.
+I recommend you to choose an option that you like most and fully compatible with your HVAC.
+If C-wire is not installed, you can buy a power extender kit or a transformer that will cost you 10 to 15 dollars.
+Such power adapters come with long wires that make it possible to plug in at any convenient plug or on the other side of the wall where it’s not visible.

 Why does a Smart Thermostat require a C-Wire?

-The reason is straightforward, a smart thermostat needs a constant flow of electricity from the furnace to keep the thermostat running.
+The reason is straightforward.
+A smart thermostat needs a constant flow of electricity from the furnace to keep the thermostat running.
 Smart thermostats equipped with: